alshapton/Pyntel4004/README.md

 - [ ] Construct a fully-working i4004 chip which can use the generated object code from the compiler (possibly using micro-python or circuit python on an Ardiuno Board).

+## Status

+21-APR-2021:    Instruction Set functionally complete
+                Entering Testing Phase

 ## Example

-##### Assembler Directives and other additions
+### Assembler Directives and other additions

-Assembler directives are not part of the proogram itself, but can control things like starting address, and various environmental settings.
+Assembler directives are not part of the program itself, but can control things like starting address, and various environmental settings.

 | Directive | Example | Meaning |
 | :-:| :-:| :-|